adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/getting-started-with-the-bing-ads-api.md

 ## <a name="where_to_use"></a>Where to Use the API Credentials
 [!INCLUDE[brand](../concepts/includes/brand.md)] services use Simple Object Access Protocol (SOAP) to exchange the request and response messages with the service operation.
 For more information, see [Bing Ads Services Protocol](../concepts/bing-ads-services-protocol.md).

-Each SOAP request must include the following SOAP headers, which contain the user?s credentials.
+Each SOAP request must include the following SOAP headers, which contain the user's credentials.

 [!INCLUDE[headerelementdetails](../concepts/includes/headerelementdetails.md)]
 ## <a name="accountcustomerid"></a>Account and Customer Identifiers